garfix/richard-readthedocs/docs/source/introduction/model.md

 ~~~

-The adapter also implements the interpretations that map the domain-relations to the database (data source) names.
+The adapter also implements the interpretations that map the domain-names to the database-names (more general: data source names).

 This is the interpretation function for relations: